 The Special Education ( SPED ) program as an early intervention

-Let me share with you two kids who are in the program at the Romblon East Central School where Pangga ta Ikaw is presently building a therapy area.
+Let me share with you some kids who attended the Special education program at the Romblon East Central School where Pangga ta Ikaw is presently building a mini-therapy area.

-On the other hand, Heleina is a 14 year old with severe autism who has been in the SPED program for 5 years, so started only at 9 years old, but could not be mainstreamed to regular school and at present just in the grade one curriculum.
+On the other hand, Heleina is a 16 year old girl with severe autism who has been in the SPED program for 7 years, so started only at 9 years old, but could not be mainstreamed to regular school and at present just in the grade one curriculum.
 She still has very poor social and comprehension skills.

 This only shows that early intervention is really important for our autistic kids to develop well.